willkwon-math/willkwon-math.github.io/index.md

 <details>
 <summary>2.
 Global well-posedness of the one-phase Muskat problem with surface tension, with H. Dong </summary>
 <div markdown="1">
 **Abstract.** In this paper, we establish the global well-posedness of the one-phase Muskat problem with surface tension for small initial data.
 This problem describes the motion of the interface separating a wet region from a dry region within a porous medium, a process governed by Darcy’s law.
 Although physically essential, the inclusion of surface tension introduces an additional challenge.
-We prove the existence of a unique global strong solution for small initial data.
-Moreover, if the initial data is periodic, then the solution converges to zero as $t\rightarrow\infty$.
+We prove that if the initial free boundary is sufficiently small in $H^s$, $s>d/2+1$, then the problem admits a unique global strong solution.
+Moreover, the solution converges to zero in Lipschitz norm as $t\rightarrow\infty$.
 To the best of our knowledge, this work constitutes the first global well-posedness result for the one-phase Muskat problem with surface tension.
   </div>
 </details>
 <details>